Diana-LI-Zhaozhen/NLP-Group-Project-SenseText/README.md

 - financial_data_collection.py

 #### (ii) data cleaning and preprocessing (with transformation)
+Then, we went through the process of lowering case, tokenization and stop words removal, word reduction, and at last, post tagging and lemmatization with the help of python package `nltk`.
+Finally, we get two bags of words.
 - data cleaning and preprocessing.py

+You may find explanatios for some pitfalls on our first [blog post](https://buehlmaier.github.io/MFIN7036-student-blog-2022-02/from-messy-to-clean-our-way-to-deal-with-10-k-group-sensetext.html).

+Next, we performed data transforming and converted text to binary vectors.
+Also, we did sentiment anlayis for the MD&A part.
 - text_transforming.py

+You may find explanatios for some pitfalls on our second [blog post](https://buehlmaier.github.io/MFIN7036-student-blog-2022-02/from-text-to-numbers-code-improvement-in-preparing-data-for-clustering-group-sensetext.html).

 #### (iii) data analysis
+At last, we use PCA to reduce the dimensions and
 - clustering & classification.ipynb
 - data_visual.ipynb

+You may find explanatios for some pitfalls on our third [blog post](https://buehlmaier.github.io/MFIN7036-student-blog-2022-02/from-numbers-to-clusters-how-we-select-model-parameters-group-sensetext.html).